Follow TV Tropes

 Web Original

 • The Nostalgia Critic's Doug Walker ended his long running web series in order to finally begin his next major project: Demo Reel.
 As he felt it was his "dream project", Doug invested every dime he had into production only for it to fail in view counts.
-That Guy with the Glasses struggled with the loss of viewers who stopped visiting the website with Critic gone.
+Channel Awesome struggled with the loss of viewers who stopped visiting the website with Critic gone.
 Demo Reel was then recast as a purgatory type state of being that would bring the Nostalgia Critic back.
 In his "Review Must Go On" commentary, Doug talked about how making Donnie Critic was to piss off demanding fans, reboot Critic has been literally called a zombie twice, and Welshy used his farewell to call out Doug for bowing down.

 • Invoked by SF Debris during his review of the infamous Star Trek: Enterprise episode "A Night In Sickbay": "And yet it's still coming!
 It won't stop!
 How do you kill a Star Trek show that's already dead?!"